geek-cookbook/premix/README.md

 # 🙋‍♂️ What is this?

-This is the "premix" for [Funky Penguin's Geek Cookbook](https://geek-cookbook.funkypenguin.co.nz), and is intended to "fast-track" deployment of the Docker Swarm / Kubernetes recipes, in an opinionated fashion.
+This is the "premix" for [Funky Penguin's Geek Cookbook](https://geek-cookbook.funkypenguin.co.nz), and is intended to "fast-track" deployment of the [Docker Swarm](https://geek-cookbook.funkypenguin.co.nz/docker-swarm/) / [Kubernetes](https://geek-cookbook.funkypenguin.co.nz/kubernetes/) recipes, in an opinionated fashion.

-The premix was originally sponsors-only, but was opened up (*[duplicated-in-a-public-repo](https://trufflesecurity.com/blog/anyone-can-access-deleted-and-private-repo-data-github), really*), to foster community involvement.
+The premix was originally sponsors-only, but was opened up (*[duplicated-in-a-public-repo](https://trufflesecurity.com/blog/anyone-can-access-deleted-and-private-repo-data-github), really*), to foster community involvement (*and because your geek-chef got busy cooking [ElfHosted](https://elfhosted.com), an open-source "geek-cookbook-as-a-service" platform!*).

 The repository includes:
 * Standard docker-compose files for each recipe in the cookbook